B-War/Eclipse-Tools/Readme.md

 ```
 3. To ensure that the .json holding the ship types is then saved correctly it is recommended that you only run functions from the package outside of the eclipse_tools directory.

+## To Do
+- Implement ship types to use for constraining number of ships allowed in a fight.
+- Create neutral ship combat stratergy that applies their rules from the game.

 ## Contributing:

 Contributions to Eclipse Tools are welcome!
 Feel free to submit bug reports, feature requests, or pull requests on the project's GitHub repository.